Genealogy Images of History

 COOKE, Philip St. George., Captain * - 1846 era.
 Location: Mexico, CA, NM, AR, TX.
 Named in article entitled KEEP EM FED - KEEP EM MARCHING by Bob Kubista telling the story of the expedition of the Mormon Battalion led by Captain (Later Lt.
 Colonel) Philip St George Cooke through primitive and arid wasteland infested with savage Apaches across the desert southwest searching for the shortest route to the Pacific Ocean as found in this complete and rare western magazine.

-COOKE, Ralph * Private, (Boston, Mass. -WW 1 Honor Roll -Died of Wounds).
+COOKE, Ralph * Private, (Boston, Mass. -WW 1 Honor Roll -Died of Wounds)

 COOKE, William W., Lieutenant, * – 1870s era – Location MT, SD, mentioned in “The Custer Story,” by Bill Judge who goes to great lengths to explain the reasons Custer lost.
 A revealing and thorough account based on participants in the action and comments of first men to follow the trail as published in this complete old western magazine.